odybhoja/Ergo-Bounties/docs/bounty-submission-guide.md

 4. **Work on your implementation**:
    - The open PR serves as your reservation
    - You can update the PR description or JSON file with progress updates if you wish

-### Reservation Duration

-- The community expects reservations to be completed within a reasonable timeframe
-- For complex tasks, include an estimated completion date in your JSON file
-- If you need more time, update your PR with progress and a new expected date
-- If you can't complete the work, close your PR to free up the bounty for others

 ## Step-by-Step Submission Process